-Even though the questions seem like insults, Job asserted that it wasn’t logical for God to oppress that which He created, and at the same time shine with favour on the wicked.
-He asks, does God have eyes of flesh, God is spirit, John 4:24.
+Even though the questions seem like insults, Job asserted that it wasn’t logical for God to oppress that which He created, Job 10:3, and at the same time shine with favour on the wicked.
+He asks, does God have eyes of flesh, Job 10:4, God is spirit, John 4:24.
 ‘Eyes’ is a metaphor that refers to God’s knowledge of Job’s predicament.
+He asks God if His days like those of a mortal or your years like those of a strong man, that He must search out his faults and probe after Job’s sin, Job 10:5-6.

-Remember Job has got no idea that Satan is the one behind his suffering and so, he now seeks to understand the concealed purposes of God.
-What confuses him was that regardless of his righteous living, he had to suffer such great trouble in his life, John 16:33 / 2 Timothy 3:12.
+Remember Job has got no idea that Satan is the one behind his suffering and so, he now seeks to understand the concealed purposes of God, Job 10:13.
+What confuses him was that regardless of his righteous living, he had to suffer such great trouble in his life, Job 10:14-15 / John 16:33 / 2 Timothy 3:12.

 Clarke, in his commentary, says the following.